Frequently Asked Questions

 Can I try to find my loved one’s recipients on social media or the internet?

 Donation is a gift that is given and received confidentially.
-We strongly recommend against searching for, reaching out to, or responding to people you think may be recipients of your loved one’s gifts without first establishing a relationship through written correspondence.
+We strongly recommend against searching for, reaching out to, or responding to people you think may be recipients of your loved one’s gifts without first establishing a connection through Donor Alliance and the recipient’s transplant center.
 Mistakes have been made that lead to incorrect assumptions of identity and connections with the wrong recipients have occurred, which can be difficult and painful to work through.
 The only way to ensure that you are communicating with the correct recipient is to do so through Donor Alliance and the recipient’s transplant center.
 If you are contacted by someone claiming to be a recipient of your loved one’s gifts, please contact us so we can verify their identity and help facilitate the relationship in a manner in which everyone is comfortable.

 My loved one was a cornea donor, is it possible to contact these recipients?